Beyond the laboratory

 - Integrity – must be complete and unaltered, physically and logically intact; and

-Data integrity (DI), in a general sense, means that data cannot be created, changed or deleted without authorisation.
+Data integrity, in a general sense, means that data cannot be created, changed, or deleted without authorisation.
 Put simply, data integrity is the assurance that data is consistent, correct and accessible.
-DI can be compromised in a number of ways – human error during data entry, errors that occur when data is transmitted from one system to another, software bugs or viruses, hardware malfunctions and natural disasters.
+Data integrity can be compromised in a number of ways – human error during data entry, errors that occur when data is transmitted from one system to another, software bugs or viruses, hardware malfunctions, and natural disasters.

-There are many ways to minimise these threats to DI, including backing up data regularly, controlling access to data via security mechanisms, designing user interfaces that prevent the input of invalid data, and using error detection and correction software when transmitting data.
+There are many ways to minimise these threats to data integrity including backing up data regularly, controlling access to data via security mechanisms, designing user interfaces that prevent the input of invalid data, and using error detection and correction software when transmitting data.

 Data authenticity is the term used to reinforce the integrity of electronic data by authenticating authorship by means of electronic signatures and time stamping.